hector-oviedo/snakeless/README.md

 ### What the BASH Script do

-* It Updates `frontend/singletone.js`: Dynamically replaces placeholders in the `frontend/singletone.js` file with actual values for the API Gateway ID, AWS region, and deployment stage obtained from Terraform outputs.
+* It Updates `frontend/singletone.js`: Dynamically replacing placeholders in the `frontend/singletone.js` file with actual values for the API Gateway (ID, AWS region, and deployment stage) obtained from Terraform outputs.

 * It Deploys the Frontend to S3: Synchronizes the contents of the `frontend` directory to the specified S3 bucket, making the updated frontend accessible.